naisharastogi/naisharastogi/README.md

-# Hi, I'm Naisha Rastogi 👋
+# Hi, I'm Naisha 👋

 I am a student and computational researcher exploring the intersection of **applied physics modeling**, **computational mathematics**, and **sustainable systems architecture**.